-This publication features images from the Dans l'ombre de l'artifice exhibition presented at Centre SAGAMIE during the height of the COVID-19 pandemic.
-Due to the closure of the exhibition venues, this event was virtually unseen by the public.
-Instead, the exhibition existed in image form for viewing almost exclusively on screen, and this new virtual reality prompted the artists to reflect on the relevance of viewing artworks and their materiality.
-Author Pierre-Marc Asselin has written a text in which fiction and reality make us lose our bearings.
-A book that brings creativity to the fore, against a backdrop of artistic criticism and digital anxiety.
+This publication presents images from the exhibition Dans l’ombre de l’artifice (In the Shadow of Artifice), which was presented at Centre SAGAMIE the height of the COVID-19 pandemic.
+Due to the closure of exhibition venues, this event was virtually unseen by the public.
+Since the exhibition existed primarily in images for viewing almost exclusively on screen, this new virtual reality prompted artists to reflect on the relevance of viewing works of art and their materiality.
+Author Pierre-Marc Asselin has written a text in which fiction and reality cause us to lose our bearings.
+It is a book that highlights creativity against a backdrop of art criticism and digital anxiety.

 Excerpt Dans l'ombre de l'artifice: